HaRsHvArDhAnSi/Sentiment-Analysis/README.md

-# Sentiment-Analysis
 📚 Welcome to Task 2 of Code Clause on GitHub! 🚀 This repository contains my implementation 🐍 of sentiment analysis using Python.
+I successfully completed the task by analyzing sentiment in text from the datasets 📂 "Reddit_Data.csv" and "Twitter_Data.csv".
+The code showcases advanced data preprocessing techniques 🧠 and TF-IDF text vectorization 📝.
+Through the utilization of a powerful Logistic Regression model 📈, I achieved accurate sentiment classification.
+This project highlights my proficiency in natural language processing and machine learning, demonstrating my ability to tackle real-world tasks effectively.
+Let's dive into the fascinating world of sentiment analysis together! 🌟💬

+Feel free to customize these passages further to add more personal touches, such as specific challenges you encountered or unique insights you gained during the project.
+Good luck with sharing your achievements! 🎉😊

+Dataset link (file size was too big) - https://www.kaggle.com/datasets/cosmos98/twitter-and-reddit-sentimental-analysis-dataset